nynnejc/DATA-GBG-E24C-1/lessons/week-02/1-monday.md

-# Loops - ASCII Figure Excercise
+# For Loops and While Loops

  A Loop is a programming construct that can help with repetitive tasks.